BALaka-18/Visualizations-IPL-and-FIFA/README.md

 4. Open a new notebook in Jupyter.

-5. Select a cell, choose Markdown.
+5. Select a cell, write %%HTML (this tells Jupyter that the upcoming code is HTML).
+Hit Enter.

-6. Paste the code you previously copied.
+6. Paste the embed you previously copied.

-7. Run the cell (Shift + Enter)
+7. Run the cell (DON'T use Shift + Enter.)

 8. The visualizations will automatically show.